 What does every author want?
 To be published.

 I know this myself as an author of two books about productivity, Listful Thinking, and Listful Living.
-But if you aren’t familiar with publishing, it can be a bit of a mystery.
+And I’ve been hard at work on my first novel for a few years now!
+If you aren’t familiar with the industry, it can be a bit of a mystery to figure out how a book goes from a draft to sitting on the shelf at your local bookstore.

 Here are three points from our conversation that will help you think about getting published in a new way.